10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 How we picked the fastest WordPress themes

-Before jumping into each theme, here’s the framework behind this list.
+Before jumping into each theme, here is the framework behind this list.

 On top of that, the theme developers themselves emphasize performance in their docs and marketing:

-- GeneratePress advertises 7.5 KB page size, 2 HTTP requests and 0 dependencies, positioning itself as a “100% PageSpeed Scores” base theme.
+- GeneratePress advertises a 7.5 KB page size, 2 HTTP requests, and 0 dependencies, positioning itself as a “100% PageSpeed Scores” base theme.

 - Astra reports <50 KB theme size and ~400 ms GTmetrix load time in default tests, plus 100/100 PSI examples.

-So throughout this guide, you’ll see GeneratePress, Astra and Kadence mentioned a lot – not because of hype, but because data from several sources converge on the same winners.
+So throughout this guide, you will see GeneratePress, Astra, and Kadence mentioned a lot, not because of hype, but because data from several sources converge on the same winners.

-Quick comparison: Fastest WordPress themes at a glance
+Quick comparison: Fastest Loading WordPress themes at a glance

 |---|---|---|---|